Duration 90-minutes (1.5)

 Are you a ski nut looking for the perfect backcountry powder or do you just want to take in the natural phenomenon of the Rocky Mountains?
 You will be amazed by how quickly you find yourself surrounded by mountains you never knew were so large!
 Fly up through the pristine Spray Lakes towards Haig Glacier passing briefly into British Columbia.
 Your personal pilot will guide you through the various alluring valleys and even over the tall peaks of the Rockies.
 The feeling of flying over a ridge as the ground suddenly disappears beneath you is sensationally hair-raising!

 The tour of the Haig Glacier involves a 90-minute loop that begins as you head west into the Rocky Mountains, a truly amazing view in itself.
 As you reach Bragg Creek via Red Wood Meadows, just west of Calgary, your pilot will take you along the banks of the Elbow River, where you can view the abundant vegetation and wildlife in the area.
 Following the river, the Elbow Falls will soon come into view, an amazing climax to your tour.

-Leaving the Rae Glacier (last glacier existing in the K country) to the west, we will climb to 11,000 feet flying over the Kananaskis lakes and follow the upper Kananaskis River all the way up to the Haig Glacier reaching the continental divide.
+Leaving the Rae Glacier (the last glacier existing in the K country) to the west, we will climb to 11,000 feet flying over the Kananaskis lakes and following the upper Kananaskis River all the way up to the Haig Glacier reaching the continental divide.

-Leaving Mt Assiniboine to the northeast will follow the Spray lake south shore thorough the Kananaskis range, Barrier lake to Moose Mountain with his 8000 feet, one of the highest look out tower in Alberta direct to Springbank via Moose Flat.
+Leaving Mt Assiniboine to the northeast will follow the Spray lake south shore through the Kananaskis range, Barrier lake to Moose Mountain with its 8000 feet, one of the highest lookout towers in Alberta direct to Springbank via Moose Flat.